-Ron Chandler is an Assistant Professor in the Department of Obstetrics, Gynecology, and Reproductive Biology.
+Ron Chandler is an Associate Professor in the Department of Obstetrics, Gynecology, and Reproductive Biology.
 His research focuses on the molecular mechanisms involved in chromatin remodeling, and how disruption of these mechanisms contributes to endometriosis and gynecological cancers.

 Dr. Chandler received his Ph.D. in Molecular Physiology and Biophysics from Vanderbilt University.
 He completed his postdoctoral training at the University of North Carolina at Chapel Hill with fellowship funding from the American Cancer Society.